luke-h1/fe-talk-2024/slides.md

 </div>

 <!--
 This is one of my favorite things to do with feature flags.
 Most feature flag providers have a way of overriding a disabled feature flag.
-So you can release your work under a disabled feature flag and use something such as a query parameter or a cookie to allow QA engineers, stakeholders view the work in production without the rest of your users seeing it
+So you can release your work to production under a disabled feature flag and use something such as a query parameter or a cookie to allow QA engineers, stakeholders etc. view the work in production without the rest of your users seeing it
 -->

 ---